Exam Content Outline

 c. recognize nonverbal responses and communication cues

-f. identify food customs and preferences (e.g., race, culture, religion, age)
+e. identify food customs and preferences (e.g., race, culture, religion, age)

-4. Identify nutrition problems and client rights
+3. Identify nutrition problems and honor client rights

 a. verify information to ensure accuracy